MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/hyperv-container.md

 1732 ping
 ```

-However, when searching for the process on the container host, a ping process is not found, and an error is thrown.
+However, when searching for the process on the container host, a ping process is not found and an error is thrown.

 ```
 get-process -Name ping